bwtakacy/zha/README.md

 program.
 Zha leverages Apache ZooKeeper and its python bindings kazoo, and is inspired from Apache Hadoop (HDFS ZKFC).

 Not familiar with python?
 No problem.
-Zha provides scatfold program `skelton.py`, in which all callbacks are already implemented as invoking shell scripts.
+Zha provides scaffoold program `skelton.py`, in which all callbacks are already implemented as invoking shell scripts.
-So with `skelton.py`, you can realize high availavility with any languages.
+So with `skelton.py`, you can realize high availavility with any languages you want.

-Technically, zha is a statemachine with callbacks, by which automatic failover is realized.
+Technically, zha is a statemachine with callbacks.

 ![StateMachine] (doc/StateMachine.png)